• Arduino

 // The program measures the current voltage value at the sensor,

-// calculates from this and the known series resistance the current
+// calculates the current resistance value of the sensor from this and the known series resistance

 // resistance value of the sensor and outputs the results to the serial output